sam81/sam81.github.io/r_guide_bookdown/19_administration_maintenance.md

+# Administration and maintenance {#admin}

-# Environment Customisation {#custom}
+## Environment customisation {#custom}

-Perhaps the best way to customise your R environment is through the use of a `.Rprofile` file, that you put in your `HOME` directory.
+Probably the best way to customise your R environment is through the use of a `.Rprofile` file, that you put in your `HOME` directory.
 This is a simple text file that is sourced every time R is started, so you can put in it your own functions, and any operations that you would like R to perform at start-up.
 Also in this file, you can write two special functions, the `.First` is executed first at the beginning of a session, and the `.Last` is executed at the end of a session.
 The `.First` function is normally used to initialise the environment setting the desired options.
 Here's an example of a `.Rprofile` file

 ```r